radiant-rstats/docker/postgres/postgres-connect.md

-Starting the `rsm-msba-spark` (or `rsm-jupyter`) computing container also starts a postgresql server running on your machine.
+Starting the `rsm-msba-spark` (or `rsm-msba-arm`) computing container also starts a postgresql server running on your machine.
 You can connect to the database from R using the code chunk below.

 ```r